mikosken/RefactoringAssignment/README.md

 It's also possible to adjust the difficulty of the games in settings by changing allowed characters and length of target string.

+The setting "ScoreFile" determines where scores are stored.
+If two different filenames are given for MooGame/MastermindGame the scores are tracked separately.

 ### Game IO / Wrapping System.Console

 To make console input and output testable, as well as enable dependency